mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Limiting Innovation_: Centralization can preclude the possibility of "permissionless innovation" -- the ability to deploy new, unforeseen applications without requiring coordination with parties other than those you are communicating with.

 * _Constraining Competition_: The Internet and its users benefit from robust competition when applications and services are available from many providers -- especially when those users can build their own applications and services based upon interoperable standards.
-When functions form dependencies on a centralized service or platform because no substitutes are suitable, it effectively becomes an essential facility, which encourages abuse of power.
+When a centralized service or platform must be used because no substitutes are suitable, it effectively becomes an essential facility, which encourages abuse of power.

-* _Reducing Availability_: The Internet's availability (as well as applications and services built upon it) improves when there are many ways to obtain access.
-While centralized services typically benefit from the focused attention that their elevated role requires, when they fail, the resulting loss of availability can have a disproportionate impact.
+* _Reducing Availability_: Availability of the Internet (and applications and services built upon it) improves when there are many ways to obtain access.
+While centralized services typically benefit from the focused attention that their elevated role requires, centralization means that failure of a single large provider can have a disproportionate impact on availability.

 * _Creating Monoculture_: The scale available to a centralized service or application can magnify minor flaws in features such as recommendation algorithms to a degree that can have broad (even societal) consequences.
 Diversity in these functions’ implementation is significantly more robust when viewed systemically. {{POLYCENTRIC}}